icgc-argo/argo-docs/docs/release-notes/data-releases.md

 This release includes a *new* programs' data becoming available:
 - APGI-AU: 89 new donors with aligned WXS reads, Sanger and Mutect2 variant calls.
-This release includes updated data to 2 programs:

 Additionally, more data has been released for:
 - OCCAMS-GB: 168 new donors with aligned WGS reads, Sanger and Mutect2 variant calls.